StamatisKourkoutas/Brain_Tumor_Segmentation_US_Images/README.md

 ## Installation

 - Clone this repository locally.
+- It is better to use a python virtual environment to install all the necessary packages.
+- To avoid any problems, update pip by running

+    **`pip install --upgrade pip`**

 - Install all the necessary packages by running

     **`pip install -r requirements.txt`**

 ## Usage

-### RAS network
+### RAS Network

-To train a RAS network specify the train dataset path in RAS/train.py folder and run
+To train a RAS network model specify the train dataset path in RAS/train.py folder and run

     **`python3 train.py`**

-To test a RAS model run the test dataset path in RAS/test.py folder and run
+To test a RAS model set the test dataset path in RAS/test.py folder and run

     **`python3 test.py`**

+### CPD Network

+To train a CPD model specify the train dataset paths (image_root, gt_root) in CPD/train.py folder and run

+    **`python3 train.py`**

+To test a CPD model set the dataset_path in CPD/test.py folder and run

+    **`python3 test.py`**

+### F3Net

+To train a F3Net model use the notebook file in F3Net and run the cells in the order they appear to install required packages.

+### CRF

+To run CRF run the notebook file  CRF/CRF.ipynb

 ## Acknowledgements